Are you looking for special bucket list destinations? As inspiration for a once in a lifetime trip? Then check out the list of places below!

 “Phu Quoc is the ideal beach holiday.
-Located south of Cambodia, Phu Quoc is best accessed via a short flight from Ho Chi Minh City.
+Located south of Cambodia but part of Vietnam, Phu Quoc is best accessed via a short flight from Ho Chi Minh City.

 Towards the end of the day find a trendy beach bar, grab a cocktail and sit back and watch one of the most gorgeous sunsets you have ever seen.

-There are numerous massive resorts currently being built on Phu Quoc, so it won’t be a sleepy little beach destination for long – Therefore, get there as soon as you can!”
+There are more and more massive resorts being built on Phu Quoc, so it won’t be a sleepy little beach destination for long – Therefore, get there as soon as you can!”

 By: Justine from Wandereroftheworld.co.uk

-“If you spend your days dreaming about turquoise waters; white, sandy beaches and dramatic landscapes then Hawaii is one of the best places you can visit.
-I had envisioned all of these things when planning my trip to this beautiful country but I also found so much more when visiting.
+I had envisioned all of these things when planning my trip to these beautiful islands but I also found so much more!